Respect for Human Rights

 Prioritizing Initiatives

-Kioxia Group in Japan has prioritized the following human rights risks, utilizing the results of RBA audits at manufacturing sites.
+Kioxia Group has focused on minimizing the following human rights risks, utilizing our human rights due diligence procedures and the results of RBA audits at manufacturing sites.

 Major Measures at Kioxia Corporation (FY2022)